 Our forefathers didn’t need exercise because staying alive itself was an exercise.
-People had to do hard physical labour to collect food and survive amidst the dangers of wild animals, natural calamity, and diseases.
+People had to do hard physical labor to collect food and survive amidst the dangers of wild animals, natural calamity, and diseases.

 Times have changed, and now many of us sit in front of a computer screen to earn our livelihoods.
-There’s little to no physical activity which slows down our system and makes us feel lethargic.
+There’s little to no physical activity, which slows down our system and makes us feel lethargic.
 But our body needs exercise to stay fit.